 On May 7, 2014 the Company acquired Aptiv Solutions ("Aptiv"), a global biopharmaceutical and medical device development services company and leader in adaptive clinical trials.
 Aptiv offers full-service clinical trial consulting and regulatory support for drugs, medical devices and diagnostics with a specific focus on strategy to increase product development efficiency and productivity.
-The intangible asset split and estimated useful life is currently under review by the Company and will be finalized within 12 months from the date of acquisition. \$3,313,000 has been amortized in the period since the date of acquisition.
+The value of certain customer relationships and order backlog identified of \$21.4 million and \$7.9 million respectively are being amortized over approximately 7 years and 3 years, the estimated period of benefit. \$9,484,000 has been amortized in the period since the date of acquisition.

 On February 15, 2013 the Company acquired the Clinical Trial Services division of Cross Country Healthcare, Inc. Cross Country Healthcare's Clinical Trial Services division includes US resourcing providers, ClinForce and Assent Consulting, whose services include contract staffing, permanent placement and functional service provision ("FSP").
-The value of certain customer relationships and order backlog identified of \$3.3 million and \$0.6 million respectively are being amortized over approximately 3 years and 1 year, the estimated period of benefit. \$2,663,000 has been amortized in the period since the date of acquisition.
+The value of certain customer relationships and order backlog identified of \$3.3 million and \$0.6 million respectively are being amortized over approximately 3 years and 1 year, the estimated period of benefit. \$3,763,000 has been amortized in the period since the date of acquisition.

 On February 28, 2012 the Company acquired PriceSpective, a strategy consulting company.
 The value of certain customer relationships identified of \$10.2 million is being amortized over approximately 10 years, the estimated period of benefit.
-The value of order backlog and certain non-compete arrangements identified of \$0.4 million and \$0.4 million respectively are being amortized over approximately 0.8 and 3 years, the estimated period of benefit. \$3,675,000 has been amortized in the period since the date of acquisition.
+The value of order backlog and certain non-compete arrangements identified of \$0.4 million and \$0.4 million respectively are being amortized over approximately 0.8 and 3 years, the estimated period of benefit. \$4,720,000 has been amortized in the period since the date of acquisition.

 On February 15, 2012 the Company acquired BeijingWits Medical, a Chinese CRO.
 The value of certain customer relationships and order backlog identified of \$1.8 million and \$0.4 million respectively are being amortized over approximately 10 and 4 years, the estimated period of benefit.
-The value of certain non-compete arrangements identified of \$0.01 million are being amortized over approximately 5 years, the estimated period of benefit. \$845,000 has been amortized in the period since the date of acquisition.
+The value of certain non-compete arrangements identified of \$0.01 million are being amortized over approximately 5 years, the estimated period of benefit. \$1,136,000 has been amortized in the period since the date of acquisition.

 On July 14, 2011 the Company acquired Firecrest Clinical Limited, a provider of technology solutions that boost investigator site performance and study management.
 The value of certain technology assets and customer relationships identified of \$11.2 million and \$5.2 million respectively are being amortized over approximately 7.5 years, the estimated period of benefit.
-The value of the Firecrest tradename and order backlog identified of \$1.4 million and \$1.2 million respectively are being amortized over approximately 4.5 and 1.2 years, the estimated period of benefit. \$9,152,000 has been amortized in the period since the date of acquisition.
+The value of the Firecrest tradename and order backlog identified of \$1.4 million and \$1.2 million respectively are being amortized over approximately 4.5 and 1.2 years, the estimated period of benefit. \$11,103,000 has been amortized in the period since the date of acquisition.

 On January 14, 2011 the Company acquired Oxford Outcomes Limited, an international health outcomes consultancy business.
-The value of certain customer relationships and order backlog identified of \$6.6 million and \$0.6 million respectively are being amortized over approximately 6.5 and 2 years, the estimated period of benefit. \$4,791,000 has been amortized in the period since the date of acquisition.
+The value of certain customer relationships and order backlog identified of \$6.6 million and \$0.6 million respectively are being amortized over approximately 6.5 and 2 years, the estimated period of benefit. \$5,795,000 has been amortized in the period since the date of acquisition.

 On November 14, 2008 the Company acquired Prevalere Life Sciences, a US provider of bioanalytical and immunoassay laboratory services.
-The value of certain customer relationships identified of \$7.4 million is being amortized over periods ranging from approximately 7 to 11 years, the estimated period of the benefit. \$4,977,000 has been amortized in the period since the date of acquisition.
+The value of certain customer relationships identified of \$7.4 million is being amortized over periods ranging from approximately 7 to 11 years, the estimated period of the benefit. \$5,792,000 has been amortized in the period since the date of acquisition.